TugboatQA/docs/content/starter-configs/tutorials/pantheon.md

   # What to call the service hosting MySQL.
 This name also acts as the
   # hostname to access the service by from the php service.
   mysql:

-    # Use the latest available 5.x version of MySQL
+    # Use the latest available 5.x version of MariaDB
-    image: tugboatqa/mysql:5
+    image: tugboatqa/mariadb:10.5
 ```

 Want to know more about something mentioned in the comments of this config file?
 Check out these topics: